tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

 #### Exit Criteria

-- Your Northwind database in SQL Server has the schema objects and the tables have data.
+- Your Northwind database in SQL Server has the schema objects and the tables have data

 ## Exercise 6: Migrate the application